paiqo/Databricks-VSCode/README.md

 # Notebook Kernel
 ![Notebook Kernel](/images/NotebookKernel.jpg?raw=true "Notebook Kernel")

 Using Databricks Notebook Kernels you can execute local code againt a running Databricks cluster.
 Simply open a `.ipynb` notebook and select the Databricks kernel of your choice.
 A new kernel will be added automatically for each Databricks cluster that is currently running.
-In case you need to restart the kernel, you can do so by right-clicking the underlying cluster in the [Cluster Manager](#cluster-manager) and select `Restart Databricks Kernel`.
+In case you need to restart the kernel, you can do so by right-clicking the underlying cluster in the [Cluster Manager](#cluster-manager) and select `Restart Databricks Kernel` or use the `Restart Kernel` button from the toolbar.
 The execution of the first cell may take a bit longer as the remote execution context has to be set up before any commands can be executed.
-The notebook kernel supports the magics `%sql`, `%python`, `%r`, `%scala`, `%md` and also `%pip`.
+The notebook kernel supports the magics `%sql`, `%python`, `%r`, `%scala`, `%md`, `%run` and also `%pip`.
 Depending on the output of the cell, the results are rendered accordingly - e.g. as text, as table or as image.
-Due to the limitations of the underlying APIs, the output is limited to one output type so you should avoid mixing `print(...)`, `display(df)` and `df.plot` as only one of them will be show.
+Due to the limitations of the underlying APIs, the output is limited to one output type so you should avoid mixing `print(...)`, `display(df)` and `df.plot` as only one of them will be shown.
 For better visualization of tabluar results this extension includes a dependency to the extension [vscode-data-table](https://github.com/RandomFractals/vscode-data-table) which offers much more features than the standard visualizations.

+Notebook Kernels also support other features like [Files in Repo](https://docs.databricks.com/_static/notebooks/files-in-repos.html) to build libraries within your repo, [_sqldf](https://docs.databricks.com/notebooks/notebooks-use.html#explore-sql-cell-results-in-python-notebooks-natively-using-python) to expose results of SQL cells to Python/Pyspark, `%run` to run other notebooks inline with the current notebook and also [dbutils.notebook.run()](https://docs.databricks.com/dev-tools/databricks-utils.html#notebook-utility-dbutilsnotebook).

+Whenever a notebook is opened from either the local sync folder or via the [Virtual File System](#file-system-integration) using `dbws:/` URI, the Databricks notebook kernels are the preferred ones and should appear at the top of the list when you select a kernel.

+## Execution Modes
+We distinbuish between Live-execution and Offline-execution.
+In Live-execution mode, files are opened directly from Databricks by mounting the Databricks Workspace into your VSCode Workspace using `dbws:/` URI scheme.
+In this mode there is no intermediate local copy but you work directly against the Databricks Workspace.
+Everything you run must already exist online in the Databricks Workspace.

+This is slightly different in Offline-execution, especially when it comes to `%run` which will run the code from your local file!
+Commands like `dbutils.notebook.run()` always use the code thats currently online so if you have changed the refernced notebook locally, you have to upload it first!

 # File System Integration
 ![File System Integration](/images/FileSystemIntegration.jpg?raw=true "File System Integration")

 The File System Integration allows you to mount DBFS and the Databricks workspace/notebooks directly into your VSCode Explorer.
 You can simply open (or preview) all files and also save them back as if the files were local.
 So no local copy of your notebooks is necessary anymore but you can work with the files from the Databricks workspace directly.
 Everything happens automatically - when you open a file, it is downloaded, when you save it, it is uploaded again.
+This integration also allows easy drag&drop between the different file systems, including the local file system!
+You want to upload a local notebook to the Databricks workspace?
+Simply drag&drop it!
+You want to download a file from DBFS?
+Simply drag&drop it!

+There are two virtual file systems that come with this extension:
+- `dbws:/` to access your notebook from the DAtabricks workspace
+- `dbfs:/` to access files on the Databricks File System (DBFS) - similar to the [DBFS Browser](#dbfs-browser)

 # SQL Browser
 ![SQL Browser](/images/SQLBrowser.jpg?raw=true "SQL Browser")